 Flat Feet Problems

-Many cases of flat feet do not cause problems, which means you do not require any treatment and should simply monitor the condition to ensure that problems do not arise.
-When there are problems, they can often be attributed to overpronation, which is an excessive inwards rolling motion that feet go through with every step.
-The primary symptoms are heel and arch pain, swelling, and even pain in all the joints leading up to—and including—the lower back.
+That all being said, many cases of flat feet do not cause problems, which means you do not require any treatment and should simply monitor the condition to ensure that problems do not arise.

 Depending on the case, we may elect to use a combination of both types of procedures.
-Regardless which specific procedures are being performed, anesthesia (either general or regional) will be used.
+Regardless as to which specific procedures are being performed, anesthesia (either general or regional) will be used.

-- Medializing Calcaneal Osteotomy – This technique corrects the placement of a heel bone that has slipped out of position.
+- Medializing Calcaneal Osteotomy.
+This technique corrects the placement of a heel bone that has slipped out of position.

-- Lateral Column Lengthening – A bone wedge is used to rotate the foot into a correct position, while also “lengthening” the heel bone.
+- Lateral Column Lengthening.
+A bone wedge is used to rotate the foot into a correct position, while also “lengthening” the heel bone.

-- First Tarsal-Metatarsal Fusion – To keep the big toe bone in proper position, the bone may be pushed down and fused into place.
+- First Tarsal-Metatarsal Fusion.
+To keep the big toe bone in proper position, the bone may be pushed down and fused into place.

-- Tendon and Ligament Procedures – These can entail removing, transferring, and/or repairing connective tissues.
+- Tendon and Ligament Procedures.
+These can entail removing, transferring, and/or repairing connective tissues.

-- Double or Triple Arthrodesis – When arthritis is present, we may need to fuse one or more of the joints in the foot.
+- Double or Triple Arthrodesis.
+When arthritis is present, we may need to fuse one or more of the joints in the foot.